 It is essential to ensure that patients are discharged home from the hospital with an adequate understanding of the care of their stoma as this has a positive effect on their quality of life.
 Therefore, it is essential that during the hospital stay, the stoma specialist nurse teaches the ostomate the practical care of the stoma appliance.
 The basic appliance change technique will include the collection of all the necessary equipment, gentle removal of the old appliance, thorough cleaning and drying of the skin around the stoma, and then, application of the new correctly sized and placed stoma appliance, with appropriate disposal of the rubbish.
 It is also essential to ensure that the ostomate knows what is normal and who to seek help from if a problem occurs.
 The postoperative care provided by the multidisciplinary team enables the ostomate to feel supported, aiding the ostomate in the path to accepting the stoma and new body image.”4

 1. Family support

-Many ostomates are fearful that their spouses or other family members will view them from a negative perspective after the surgery.
 Spouses wonder whether they are still attractive in their partner’s eyes.
-Reassurance and prove of acceptance from the person closest to the patient will make a great difference during the post-surgery adjustment period.
+Reassurance and proof of acceptance from the person closest to the patient will improve the post-surgery adjustment period.
 How can a spouse show support?

 - Avoid sudden body language change.
 Maintain your way of showing affection as before surgery.